OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 </figure>

-As internal discussions progressed on documenting our ICGC tools in the perspective of them being used outside of the team, we started to better structure our open-source repositories, we also created an ICGC Github organization, to separate tools specific to our data portals from re-usable tools.
-But we soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [Genomic Data Commons](https://gdc.cancer.gov/), Kids-First), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
+As internal discussions progressed on documenting our ICGC tools in the perspective of them being used outside of the team, we started to better structure our open-source repositories and created an ICGC Github organization, to separate tools specific to our data portal from reusable tools.
+We soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [Genomic Data Commons](https://gdc.cancer.gov/), Kids-First), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
 And more than that, some of those components were already built and mature.
-Using years of experience operating the ICGC Data Coordination Centre, we learnt from our mistakes, optimized the implementation and overall built very robust and scalable components for our field.
+Using years of experience operating the ICGC Data Coordination Centre, we learnt from our mistakes, optimized implementations and overall built very robust and scalable components for our field.

 # Our projects